A Shape Dynamics Tutorial: Shape Dynamics and the Linking Theory

 This state of things might look a bit unnatural: there is just a single, global degree of freedom that does not belong to $\shs$ and yet is necessary for the dynamics.
 York, noticing this fact, wrote~\cite{York:york_method_prl}: \begin{quote}\it The picture of dynamics that emerges is of the time-dependent geometry of shape (`transverse modes') interacting with the changing scale of space (`longitudinal mode'). \end{quote} With `transverse modes' he referred to the conformally-invariant degrees of freedom.
 Notice the singular in `scale of space' and `longitudinal mode': he didn't refer to the \emph{local} scales $\sqrt{g(x)}$ but to the single, global one $V$.

 But the reparametrization invariance of SD, expressed by the global constraint $\mathcal H_\st{gl}$, suggests that this `heterogeneous' degree of freedom $V$ is not as physical as the conformally invariant ones living in $\shs$.
-The other ingredient to understand what's going on here is due to N.~\'O Murchadha and J.~Barbour, who noticed \cite{Barbour:new_cspv} that in the initial value problem, the choice of the initial volume $V$ is purely conventional: it is just a matter of units of lengths.
+The other ingredient to understand what's going on here is due to N.~\'O Murchadha and J.~Barbour, who noticed \cite{Barbour:new_cspv} that in the initial-value problem, the choice of the initial volume $V$ is purely conventional: it is just a matter of units of lengths.
 There is an `accidental' symmetry in the equations of Shape Dynamics which implies that $V$ and the York time $\tau$ are not genuine physical degrees of freedom.
-We call this symmetry \emph{dynamical similarity}, by analogy with a similar symmetry in Newtonian gravity~\cite{Barbour:2013goa,barbour2013gravitational}. \annote{This wants to be changed when I introduce the Section on the 3-body problem} This symmetry can be expressed as $(p^{ij}_\st{TT}, \tau) \to (\alpha^4 p^{ij}_\st{TT}, \alpha^{-2}\tau)$, where $p^{ij}_\st{TT}$ is the transverse-traceless part of the momenta, $\alpha$ is a constant (in space and time) and all the other dynamical degrees of freedom are left invariant.
+We call this symmetry \emph{dynamical similarity}, by analogy with a similar symmetry in Newtonian gravity~\cite{Barbour:2013goa,barbour2013gravitational}.
+This symmetry can be expressed as $(p^{ij}_\st{TT}, \tau) \to (\alpha^4 p^{ij}_\st{TT}, \alpha^{-2}\tau)$, where $p^{ij}_\st{TT}$ is the transverse-traceless part of the momenta, $\alpha$ is a constant (in space and time) and all the other dynamical degrees of freedom are left invariant.
 The transformation I wrote connects a solution in $\shs \times \doublestroke{R}^+$ to another solution, but if we project these solutions down to $\shs$ they both project to the same curve.
 The two solutions are just related by a change of length units, which cannot have physical significance.

 So the punchline is: if, justified by the consideration that a single global unit of length is unphysical, we project the solutions down to $\shs$, we end up with a theory satisfying the \emph{weak} Poincar\'e principle in $\shs$.